 For three decades, Pakistan has plunged with poor economic growth with a 4.1 percent increase in real GDP.
 At the same time, South Asia was growing by 6 percent.
 Furthermore, our economic growth contracted further in the past three years and, real GDP growth was as low as 1.9% on average due to the combined effect Balance of Payments (BOP) crisis 2018 and the Covid-19 pandemic.

-In countries like Pakistan, where according to the World Food Program, 43 percent of people are food insecure, and 18 percent of the population has a lack of access to food.
-In such countries with high unemployment and price inflation, policies that support economic growth are highly welcomed.
-Because economic growth is the engine that lifts people above the poverty line, provides them food security and safety.
-Moreover, economic growth paves the way to enhance domestic agricultural productivity, curb price inflation and offer employment opportunities.
+In countries like Pakistan, where, according to the World Food Program, 43 percent of people are food insecure, and 18 percent of the population lacks access to food.
+In countries with high unemployment and price inflation, policies that support economic growth are highly welcomed.
+Because economic growth is the engine that lifts people above the poverty line and provides them food security and safety.
+Moreover, economic growth paves the way to enhance domestic agricultural productivity, curb price inflation, and offer employment opportunities.
 But, on the other hand, it is hard to fight against socio-economic challenges and more challenging to provide the necessities without economic growth because it troubles the national treasury to feed them.

 Pakistan is in a debt trap; we borrow more and more money to repay our massive external loans, finance current accounts and maintain forex reserves.
 At the end of 2008 Pakistan, foreign debt was $45.4 bn.
 Now it crossed 116.3 billion dollars with a growth of 145%.
 PTI-led Government aggressively relied upon heavy foreign debt and substantial growth in foreign loans; similarly, all the Governments failed to achieve their tax revenue target and ended up with high foreign debt.
 After this failure and deadly negligence to improve the export sector, the Government could not pay rising import bills, and the current account deficit was growing rampantly.

-It is believed that all the Governments presented their budgets after consulting with all stakeholders and donor’s groups, yet we failed to achieve the targets?
+It is believed that all the governments presented their fiscal policy after consulting with all stakeholders and donor groups, yet we failed to achieve the targets.
 The target of sustainable economic growth and social equity?
 It is no doubt that budgeting is an important challenge for federal governments around the globe in which political rivals and international pressure groups create pressure.
 Still, the success is who maintains the balance between his political survival and national interests.

 Secondly, in the right direction, Government gave incentives to boost growth in the potential sector of the economy like agriculture, industrial, and CTIs.
 But there is a structural problem in these sectors because these sectors were ignored for years.
 Furthermore, some policies even contracted these sectors.
 Therefore, for the revolution and structural change in such sectors, strong will, political stability, and consistency are required.
 Without political stability, one cannot attain sustainable economic growth in the long run.